dpohanlon/valinor/source/index.rst

 Valinor implements a hierarchical Bayesian model to identify genetic interactions in double knock out pooled CRISPR experiments.

-If you are new here, please take a look at the quick start guide or the tutorial.
-(These will be links once I work out how links to other pages work in this thing.)
+If you are new here, please take a look at the :doc:`quickstart`.

-You can read more about the method, motivations, and benchmarks the accompanying `paper <http://www.papers.com/paper.html>`_.

 .. toctree::
    :maxdepth: 2